anniemt6/Annetflix/README.md

 This is a service for finding and watching films.
 In no case a plagiarism of Netflix.
 Not the same, only the original.

+♡ A registration and authorisation form is available.

 ♡ Implemented "Films" and "Favorites" pages.
 All films are displayed in "Films" and those we've liked by clicking the heart button are displayed in "Favorites".